Srujana0629/Codes/README.md

-# Codes
+# SQL Queries
-A collection of LeetCode questions to ace the coding interview!
+A collection of LeetCode questions to ace the SQL interview!
 <!---LeetCode Topics Start-->
 # LeetCode Topics
 ## Database